Name: John Poveromo

 Poveromo: I have that little notes app on my iPhone always primed and ready to go.
 I’ve got joke ideas and notes stored in there from 2011.
 Actually, I just recently sat down with a friend of mine who has a knack for organizing and he put everything into this crazy excel spreadsheet catalog thing for me.
 It’s really incredible.
 I’m not an organized person so this helped a lot.

-TrunkSpace: How much work goes into a joke before its ready to be tested out in front of a live audience?
+TrunkSpace: How much work goes into a joke before it’s ready to be tested out in front of a live audience?

 Poveromo: Wait, wait hold up… there’s supposed to be work involved?
 Hoo-boy, am I in trouble.